MicrosoftDocs/ATADocs/ATPDocs/deploy/quick-installation-guide.md

 - The importance of installing Defender for Identity sensors to protect your organization against identity-based attacks
 - Downloading and installing the sensor
-- Finding potential health issues
+- Finding potential sensor and configuration health issues
 - Viewing identity-related posture assessments in Microsoft Secure Score

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW16oLB]